patrickng/drawing-tool/README.md

-drawing-tool
+HTML5 Canvas Drawing Tool
 ============

-A customized version of William Malone's Drawing tool optimized for iPad
+A customized version of William Malone's drawing tool optimized for iPad